lanalabs/PyLana/README.md

 # pylana
+Still in work...

-A python package to wrap log-related API calls on the Lana Process Mining Software.
+A python wrapper for log-related API calls on the Lana Process Mining Software.